steph-xue/meme-generator/README.md

 # Meme Generator Project

 The meme generator project is a dynamic web application built using the front-end JavaScript library, React.
-The meme generator makes a call to an API "https://api.imgflip.com/get_memes" to get a selection of memes.
-Then
+The meme generator makes a call to the API "https://api.imgflip.com/get_memes" to get a selection of memes.
+When the user clicks the "get a new meme image" button, a new meme image is retrieved to be displayed on the user interface of the web application.
+Then the user can type in their choice of top and bottom text to be displayed on the meme image.

 Can access on: https://travel-journal-sx.netlify.app/